notaSWE/notablog/_posts/2025-05-25-Solitaire-But-Make-It-Synthwave.md

 Late last year I opened up Solitaire in Windows 10 for nostalgia purposes and was horrified to find that it is ad-supported.
 Yes, that Solitaire, dating back to the 90s, has ads now.
 I will refrain from additional opinion on that topic but it did make me think to myself: "Can I make my own version of this game?"

-Fast forward an embarassing number of months later and I'm proud to say that yes, I was able to recreate the classic game in Unity with a fresh coat of paint and soundtrack to boot.
+Fast forward an embarassing number of months and I'm proud to say that yes, I was able to recreate the classic game in Unity with a fresh coat of paint and soundtrack to boot.

 [Play Synthwave Solitaire on itch.io!](https://notaswe.itch.io/synthwave-solitaire)